Wellesley College: Admissions

 The 2020 annual ranking of U.S. News & World Report categorizes admission to Wellesley as "most selective".
 For the Class of 2023 (enrolling fall 2019), the middle 50% range of SAT scores was 680–750 for evidence-based reading and 680–780 for math, while the middle 50% range for the ACT composite score was 31–34 for enrolled first-year students.
 For the incoming class of 2028, Wellesley received a record number of applications, totaling over 8,900 applications, and 13% of applicants were offered admission.
 During the 2023–2024 admissions cycle (enrolling Fall 2024), the college was test-optional and did not publish standardized testing statistics for the class of 2027 as of July 2024.
 The college is need-blind for domestic applicants.

 Transgender applicants

 In 2015, following years of student activism, the admissions policy of Wellesley College was updated in 2015 to allow transgender women and non-binary people assigned female at birth to be considered for admittance.
 On March 5, 2015, the college announced that any applicant who "lives as a woman and consistently identifies as a woman" would be considered for admission.
 The first transgender students at Wellesley enrolled in Fall 2017.
-In 2023, the majority of students voted to allow transgender men to enroll following a student referendum.
+In 2023, the majority of students voted to allow transgender men to enroll following a nonbinding student referendum..
+The College's admissions policy remains that it is open to "any applicant who lives as a woman and consistently identifies as a woman".